6 Ways to Save Money This Winter

 When winter hits, so do the unexpected expenses.
 From sudden home repairs like frozen pipes to purchasing seasonal gifts or booking expensive flights to visit family members, winter expenses can add up fast.
 Looking for ways to get ahead of the season?
 It can be hard to know how to save money on short notice, but it’s simple with the right preparation and knowledge of seasonal deals.

-Anticipate your winter expenses with these six money-saving tips.
+Anticipate your winter expenses with these six tips on how to save money

 6 money-saving tips for winter